 functionality of my shell (bash or zsh, for instance) to pass

 single argument instead of two.

-While ordinary keywords perform simple substring matches, beets also supports
+While ordinary queries perform substring matches, beets can also match whole

-regular expression matching for more advanced queries.
-To run a regex query, use
+expression matching for more advanced queries.
+To run a regex query, use an

 : between the field name and the expression: